Many brands going international have videos in multiple languages on their YouTube channels. This requires a lot of management and money.

 In this article, I’ll explain the YouTube strategies that big global brands follow regarding languages and help you decide which one is right for your brand.

-First, let’s understand the content marketing approaches big global brands follow.
+First, let’s understand the content marketing approaches that big global brands follow.
 Video content on YouTube should follow the same principles as all other types of branded content – no matter if it’s on Facebook, Instagram, or on your website.

 Global brands here follow two different approaches: a centralized and decentralized content marketing approach.
 These two approaches differ in two ways.

-First, how languages are managed and second who is in the content strategy driver seat: the corporate headquarters or rather the local marketing managers.
+First, how languages are managed, and second who is in the content strategy driver seat: the corporate headquarters or rather the local marketing managers.